 Note: There’s science behind the stems on wine glasses, too.
 Stems give you a way to hold the glass without touching the bowl and warming the wine with your body heat.

-Pinot/Burgundy: This is a shorter glass with a wide bowl, a shape that puts the wine on the tip of your tongue where you can taste more of the fruitiness of a wine and less of the acidity.
-It’s a hybrid glass that’s good for delicate reds and chardonnay, the white grape of Burgundy, both of which are higher in acid.
+This is a shorter glass with a wide bowl, a shape that puts the wine on the tip of your tongue where you can taste more of the fruitiness of a wine and less of the acidity.
+A hybrid glass that’s good for delicate reds and chardonnay, the white grape of Burgundy, both of which are higher in acid.

 Note: Young wines have been in their bottle for just a year.
 They’re the elementary school kids of wine.
 Those 25-year-old reds you probably cannot afford are the grand dames of wine.